 Plan with high ambition (move beyond what the young person needs for their survival) and research different opportunities with them.
-Each young person’s transition plan will be unique.
+Each young person’s transition to adulthood plan will be unique.

 If there is a change of practitioner during the transition experience, a detailed handover is essential.
 The process of establishing a relationship will be the responsibility of the new worker; however, the young person shouldn’t have to start their plan from the beginning due to system issues.